gbh-tech/lep-docker/README.md

 # NPM install if needed
 RUN npm install

-# Create our .env file (we use a commited file called .env.staging)
+# Create our .env file (we use a committed file called .env.staging)
 RUN cp .env.staging .env

-# Run our command (it runs chmod on our storage and cache folders aswell as php artisan migrate)
+# Run our command (it runs chmod on our storage and cache folders as well as php artisan migrate)
 CMD ["/run.sh"]
 ```